seanpmaxwell/overnight/README.md

 ## <a name="overnight-logger"></a> OvernightJS/logger
-Despite the abundance of logging tools out there, knowing exactly which is the right one for your web-server, might take more time than you feel like spending.
+Despite the abundance of logging tools out there, knowing exactly which is the right one for your web-server might take more time than you feel like spending.
 So you can start logging events right away, OvernightJS comes with its own logging package.
 From the environment variables you can easily switch your logs to be printed out to the command line, a file, sent through your own custom logging logic, or turned off completely.
-Logs printed to the console also are printed out in different colors depending on whether they're a warning, error, etc. The file for holdings logs can be specified manually or left as the default.
+Logs printed to the console also are printed out in different colors depending on whether they're info, a warning, an error, etc. The file for holdings logs can be specified manually or left as the default.
 Let's check it out!<br>

 ### Installation
 ```batch